winsont1/JHU_global_etl_tool/README.md

 ## Terms of Use
 The code in this repository is open-source, and is free to use without restriction.

-Please however, kindly read JHU's Terms of Use for this dataset on their [page](https://github.com/CSSEGISandData/COVID-19).
+Please however, read JHU's Terms of Use for this dataset on their [page](https://github.com/CSSEGISandData/COVID-19).

 Thanks! :)